stanfordnlp/dspy/docs/docs/dspy-usecases.md

 |---|
 | **[Why I bet on DSPy](https://blog.isaacbmiller.com/posts/dspy)** |
 | **[Why I'm excited about DSPy](https://substack.stephen.so/p/why-im-excited-about-dspy)** |

+TODO: This list in particular is highly incomplete.
+There are several good other ones.

 ### Weaviate has a directory of 10 amazing notebooks and 6 podcasts!